chipoconnor/cbasics/README.md

 * 1-10 - showhiddens.c:  Replaces tabs, backspaces, and backslashes by their escape characters
 * 1-11 - countwords.c:  Counts the number of words
 * 1-12 - wordperline.c:  Outputs its input one word per time
-* 1-13 - wordhistohori.c:  Horizontally-oriented histogram of the number of words
+* 1-13 - Horizontally-oriented histogram of the number of words
+  * wordhistohori.c:  Horizontally-oriented histogram of the number of words
-*      - wordhistovert.c:  Vertically-oriented histogram of the number of words
+  * wordhistovert.c:  Vertically-oriented histogram of the number of words
-* 1-14 - charhistohori.c:  Horizontally-oriented histogram of the number of characters
+* 1-14 - Horizontally-oriented histogram of the number of characters
+  * charhistohori.c:  Horizontally-oriented histogram of the number of characters
-*      - charhistovert.c:  Vertically-oriented histogram of the number of characters
+  * charhistovert.c:  Vertically-oriented histogram of the number of characters
 * 1-15 - ftoc-func.c:  Fahrenheit-Celsius Table (using a function)
 * 1-16 - longestline.c:  Print arbitrarily long lines
 * 1-17 - longlines.c:  Prints lines longer than 80 characters